AndrewLuyt/week4-project/harmful_weather.md

 Since evtype errors represent about 30% of all records, correcting these errors to about 98.4% accuracy (the top 32 errors) will result in an overall `evtype` accuracy of about `(1 - 0.3 * (1 - .984)) * 100 ~= `
 99.5% for the entire dataset.
-Improving further would represent vastly dimished returns, so we'll consider this an acceptable improvement over the original data at about 70% correct.
+Further improvements would be via vastly diminished returns, so we'll consider this an acceptable improvement over the original data at about 70% correct.

 ### Fixing the selected `evtypes`

-What we will do is work through these 32 types systematically and assign them the correct `evtype`, using the NOAA documentation and some common sense to place them in the correct category.
+We will work through these 32 types systematically and assign them the correct `evtype`, using the NOAA documentation and some common sense to place them in the correct category.

-The rest of the non-standard labels we will disregard for having too small an effect on the analysis to matter.
+The rest of the non-standard labels we will leave unchanged, assuming they have too small an effect on the analysis to matter.
 Let's first look at the labels we'll fix.